md-ash-dot/newstok/README.md

   - The login page displays a message, welcoming the user and to log in if they would like to comment, vote, and submit a new article or to sign up if they don't already have an account.
   - The login form can be seen right below the message.
   - The forms holds the username, password and remember me fields with a button to sign to the user's account.

+- **LOGOUT PAGE**

+  - The logout page can be found on the navigation bar for logged in users.
+  - A warning message asking the user if they are sure they want to sign out is seen,
+  - They can proceed to click on sign out to logout of their account.

 ![Game choice buttons](/)